pvcraven/web-development-class/source/semester_1/06_server_management/03_aws/aws.rst

 Amazon Web Services EC2 Tutorial
 ================================

+Creating a web server is easy.
+Keeping it up all the time isn't.
+You should have backup power.
+Backup internet connections.
+Backup locations in case you get hit with a tornado or flood.
+For this reason, many servers are hosted at data centers run by another company.
+Amazon hosts many data centers.
+In fact, this branch of the company is the most profitable branch they have.

 This chapter covers how to get a public web server up and running using Amazon Web Services (AWS).